-We operate 14 retail support centers ("RSCs"), eight freight consolidation/redistribution facilities and three other warehouse facilities across the United States that total over 12.6 million square feet of distribution space.
+We operate fourteen retail support centers ("RSCs"), eight freight consolidation/redistribution facilities and one other warehouse facility across the United States that total over 12.5 million square feet of distribution space.
 Ten of these RSCs, with a total of approximately 7.8 million square feet of distribution space, are Company-owned.
-In 2018, the Company replaced its distribution facility in Prince George, Virginia with its newly leased 1.1 million square foot RSC in Fredericksburg, Pennsylvania.
-In addition, the Company is close to completing its planned closure of two distribution facilities in the Mid-Atlantic region.
-In 2019, the West Jefferson RSC will be expanded by 309,000 square feet.
-This expansion will enable West Jefferson to fill break orders on site.
 In addition, Ace and its subsidiaries also have distribution capabilities in Laredo, Texas; Dubai, United Arab Emirates; Colon, Panama; and Ningbo, China.